 We have had many highlights thus far and our teams are still battling hard down the stretch: Junior High Basketball:

-The Junior Lady Vikings became Back to Back League Champions as they won the regular season FHJL title for the second year in a row and finished Runner‐up at the FHJL Tournament.
+The Junior Lady Vikings became Back to Back to Back League Champions as they won the regular season FHJL title for the third year in a row and finished 4th at the FHJL Tournament.

 Sub-State Basketball and Regional Wrestling Dates & Locations:

 Lyndon HS will host Sub-State Basketball from March 2-7.
 The highest four seeds will host the first round on the 2nd & 3rd.

 Paola HS will host Girls Regional Wrestling on Feb.
 14-15.

 Council Grove HS will host Boys Regional Wrestling on Feb.
 21-22.

 Scholars Bowl: The Scholars Bowl team has had a good year and will participate at the Flint Hills League Meet at Central Heights HS on Jan.
 30th.
 MV will then head to Wabaunsee HS for Regional Scholars Bowl on Feb.
 6th.
 The top 3 teams advance to State.